 How are trees protected?

 - Preserving existing trees and providing for new tree planting when deciding planning applications.
-More information about trees and development sites is given in our Planning Advice Note: trees and development sites
+A planning condition or legal agreement may be used to protect trees on a site during construction and/or post construction.
+You can find out more information about trees and development sites in our Design and Placemaking Supplementary Guidance.

 How do I find out if a tree is protected?

-- Check Trees Preservation Orders that are in place in the National Park.
+- Check Tree Preservation Orders that are in place in the National Park.

 - Check where conservation areas in the National Park are here.